 Adjusting the shelves to fit items of different heights will make finding the exact item you want easier.
 Doing so will also reduce the amount of time the refrigerator door is open which will save energy.

 Detaching the Shelf

-Remove all items from the shelf.
-Lift the front of the shelf slightly to disengage the rail stops.
+- Remove all items from the shelf.
+Lift the back of the shelf slightly to disengage the rail stops. - 2 Holding the shelf with both hands, tilt the shelf and pull it out.

-Pull the shelf forward about halfway, keeping the front of the shelf slightly lifted.

-Holding the shelf with both hands, tilt the shelf and pull it out.

 Assembling the Shelf